 P2G Stays Frozen

 The Badges are essentially labels that can act as quick indicators of certain qualities.
 Here you can mark a profile as validated, favorited, or deceased.
-You can also click to add them to your Inner Circle and/or Major Donor lists.
+You can also click to add them to your Inner Circle list.

 - Note: Some badges are provided entirely by WealthEngine and you won’t be able to edit them.